ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 2. Inject Flatpickr from CDN

 🎯 This section is using a CDN to get _Flatpickr_ instead of hosting the javascript directly in the application.
-It's not always the best solution - it creates a dependency on the Internet availability and any change made server-side could break the application.
-But the goal here is to demonstrate the flexibility of Uno, not how to build the best application architecture.
+It is not always the best solution as it creates a dependency on the Internet availability.
+Any change made server-side could break the application.

 An easy way to achieve this is to add _JavaScript_ code to load the CSS file directly from the CDN.
 The _JavaScript_ portion of _Flatpickr_ will be lazy-loaded with the control later.